filamentphp/filament/packages/forms/docs/02-building-forms.md

 ## Field relationships

-Some fields, such as the `BelongsToManyMultiSelect`, `SpatieMediaLibraryFileUpload`, or `SpatieTagsInput` are able to interact with model relationships.
+Some fields, such as the `BelongsToSelect`, `BelongsToManyMultiSelect`, `SpatieMediaLibraryFileUpload`, or `SpatieTagsInput` are able to interact with model relationships.

 For example, `BelongsToManyMultiSelect` is a multi-select field that can be used to attach records to a `BelongstoMany` relationship.
-When [registering a model](#registering-a-model) to the form, these relationships will be automatically saved to the pivot table [when `getState()` is called](#getting-data-from-forms):
+When [registering a model](#registering-a-model) to the form or component, these relationships will be automatically saved to the pivot table [when `getState()` is called](#getting-data-from-forms):

 ```php
 <?php